-The major focus of this course is learning how to take an idea through a design process that will eventually lead to manufacturing or producing a product.
-As students learn about various aspects of engineering and design, such as how engineers communicate through drawing, they apply knowledge through various activities, projects, and problems.
-Students use state-of-the-art 3D modeling software to help them design.
-Students learn about documenting solutions, solving problems, and communicating solutions to other students and members of the professional community.
+This is the recommended first course in the PLTW Engineering Pathway.
+The course focuses on learning how to take an idea through a design process that leads to manufacturing or producing a product.
+As students learn about various aspects of engineering and design, such as how engineers communicate through drawing.
+They apply knowledge through various activities, projects, and problems.
+Students use state-of-the-art 3D modeling software to help them Design, and 3D printers to prototype.
+Students learn about solving problems and communicating solutions.